DeafblindEngineer/braille-commands/focus40blue.md

 On the front edge of the display are five buttons: eight thumb keys.
 From left to right, the buttons are as follows:

-* Left Panning button
+* Left Panning Button
-* Left Rocker bar
+* Left Rocker Bar
-* Left Selector button
+* Left Selector Button
-* Left Shift button
+* Left Shift Button
-* Right Shift button
+* Right Shift Button
-* Right Selector button
+* Right Selector Button
-* Right Rocker bar
+* Right Rocker Bar
-* Right Panning button
+* Right Panning Button

 The Braille keyboard, command keys, and thumb keys can be used to perform navigation commands: